dodyg/hobi-hobi/README.md

 hobi-hobi
 =========

-This is an open source implementation of rssCloud server and surrounding ecosystem
+This is an open source implementation for [open Twitter-like ecosystem](http://threads.scripting.com/81312ByDw/openarchitectureTwitterlikeEcoystem)

+We are bootstrapping baby!